HashMaster02/SecurityLockFSM/README.md

 - The minimum number of digits it took to unlock the lock in a single attempt
 - The average number of digits it took to unlock the lock (this figure is more accurate the more attempts you have as it provides a bigger sample)

-### Known bugs ###

-* Entering anything other than an integer when prompted for the number of hack attempts will cause the program to crash

 ### License ###

 [GNU Public License](https://www.gnu.org/licenses/gpl-3.0.html)